HDFGroup/vol-log-based/DEVELOPER_NOTE.md

   As a workaround, we can use MPI-IO to write the metadata directly.
   For a simpler design, we replace the chunked, extendable metadata dataset with contiguous datasets.
   We create a new metadata dataset when we need to store more metadata.
-  The log-based VOL retrieves the file offset of the metadata dataset from the native VOL and then write the metadata in a similar way it writes log data.
+  The log-based VOL retrieves the file offset of the metadata dataset from the native VOL and then writes the metadata in a similar way it writes log data.
+  + The user-level API to retrieve the file offset of a dataset is H5Dget_offset.
+Its corresponding VOL API is H5VLdataset_optional(obj, connector_id, H5VL_NATIVE_DATASET_GET_OFFSET, dxpl_id, NULL, &offset).
-  After switching to contiguous metadata datasets, metadata flush time on F case high-resolution (ne120) dataset reduced to around 6 sec.
+  + After switching to contiguous metadata datasets, metadata flush time on F case high-resolution (ne120) dataset reduced to around 6 sec.
 * Collaborate with the HDF5 team to study the reason the native VOL did not follow the setting in the property list.

 ---